Social Media Best Practice Guidelines

 Run Social Media Campaigns and Contests

-• Email social@umbc.edu to consult with OIA prior to launching a social media campaign or contest.
-OIA can help you refine your contest strategy and plans, partner with other groups on campus to have an event greater impact, or develop an engaging, concise hashtag.
+• Email social@umbc.edu to consult with UCM prior to launching a social media campaign or contest.
+UCM can help you refine your contest strategy and plans, partner with other groups on campus to have an event greater impact, or develop an engaging, concise hashtag.

 • Is your contest really a contest?
 In a contest, the winner is selected by merit, such as having the best submission or receiving the most votes.
 In sweepstakes, the winner is chosen by luck, such as with a drawing.
 In a lottery, entrants must make a purchase or pay money for a chance to win.
 We strongly recommend against lotteries, which involve complex legal regulations.
 More information on the legal distinctions and implications of these three categories is available here.